On 23 April 2020, a COVID-19 position paper for FSSC 22000 licensed Training Organizations has been published.

 Q5 How does FSSC continue to assure compliance of certified organizations with Scheme requirements?

 In order to maintain the integrity of FSSC 22000 certificates issued by our licensed CBs, the Foundation is in close contact with its partners namely industry CBs and Accreditation Bodies (ABs).
 FSSC 22000 monitors the global situation on a daily basis and defines actions to be taken.
 At this moment we have developed guidelines and requirements to be followed by our CB and AB partners.
-Furthermore, will conduct additional reviews of risk assessments and remote assessments performed by our CBs while additional actions will be developed when necessary.
+Furthermore, will conduct additional reviews of risk assessments performed by our CBs while additional actions will be developed when necessary.

 1. The CB Requirements in relation to Novel Coronavirus are applicable when: